sherryrich/heard-it/README.md

 * Missing comma at the end of this line "STATICFILES_DIRS = [os.path.join(BASE_DIR, 'static'), ]".
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_5.png)
 * 500 Error because I didn’t have "redirect" imported at top of views.py file.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_6.png)
 * Error in the terminal.
 Heroku updated databse so had go to Heroku config vars and copy and paste the new database_url into the env.py to correct.
 [Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_7.png)
+* Space in the token provided.
+Caused CSS not to display on the front end as expected.
+[Click here](https://github.com/sherryrich/heard-it/blob/main/docs/error_7.png)